 After 5 minutes of cooking, the pressure cooker will display the word “DONE.”

-The unit will then automatically switch to the KEEP WARM mode and start counting up.
-The next step is to release the pressure naturally for 10 minutes.
+The unit will then automatically switch to the KEEP WARM mode and start counting up to release the pressure naturally for 10 minutes.

 After 10 minutes of Natural Release, press the KEEP WARM button to turn it off.